 While depository institutions can face many different threat actors, including nation-states, some information security vendors indicated criminal organizations perpetrated most cyber attacks against depository institutions.
 Vendors we interviewed also indicated that large depository institutions were more likely to be targeted by nation-states and hacktivists, while smaller institutions were more commonly targeted by organized crime.
 For example, individuals claiming to be hacktivists in Iran subjected large depository institutions to DDOS attacks during 2012 and 2013.
-An information security vendor we interviewed stated that criminals target smaller institutions because the expected payoff is greater relative to larger institutions whose systems are generally more sophisticated and harder to compromise.
+An information security vendor we interviewed stated that criminals target smaller institutions whose systems are generally more sophisticated and harder to compromise.
 Another vendor claimed that account takeovers largely have shifted from large to medium and small institutions.